EddyQueue/eddyq/docs/nestjs/lifecycle.md

 When Nest boots:

-1. The DI container resolves the `EddyqQueue` provider.
+1. The DI container resolves the eddyq client and every `@InjectQueue` handle.
 2. `forRoot` config is validated.
 3. `eddyq_jobs` schema is checked — if migrations are pending, **boot fails** with a clear message.
 Run `npx eddyq migrate run` first.
-4. Workers register with the engine and begin polling.
+4. Processors register with the engine and begin polling the queues derived from `registerQueue`.
-5. Schedules are reconciled.
+5. Schedules (from `forRoot.schedules` and any `registerQueue({ schedules })`) are reconciled.

+Set `autoStart: false` on `forRoot` to skip step 4 — useful for API pods that only enqueue.

 ## Shutdown